anupam-kumar-krishnan/anupam-kumar-krishnan/README.md

 # Hi there 👋
-  I'm a 3rd year computer Science student👨‍💻 currently on my journey of B.E.⚡ from Dr. D.Y.Patil College of Engineering👨‍🎓 I ❤ developing websites using web developmet tools(html,css,js) Also I ❤ desigining User Interface on Figma, Designs for mobile and web.
+  I'm a 3rd year computer Science student👨‍💻 currently on my journey of B.E.⚡ from Dr. D.Y.Patil College of Engineering👨‍🎓.I ❤ developing websites using web developmet tools(html,css,js).
+Also I ❤ desigining User Interface on Figma, Designs for mobile and web.

 # I'm a